What are Warts and Verrucas?

 >10 lesions : £250-£350 depending on the number treated *

 For those patients with private health insurance, prices vary widely depending on the insurance company.
-For self paying patients, the consultation fee with the Consultant Dermatologist is £220, and treatment starts from £100.
+For self paying patients, the consultation fee with the Consultant Dermatologist is £250, plus treatment fee which starts from £100.

 If you would like to deal with a team of specialists that are renowned for professionalism, friendliness and service contact us on 01227 472288 or you may like to use the online booking system here.